christianalfoni/impact/docs/02_Understanding_The_Design.md

 }
 ```

-In this concept we are indeed able to deal with both private related state and disposal, but we still need to wirte it manually together and approaching lazy loading is not apparent.
+In this concept we are indeed able to deal with both private related state and disposal, but we still need to wirte it manually together and approaching lazy loading is not obvious.
 No matter, classes are quite verbose and is a completely different paradigm than Reacts functional nature.

 On that note, what if we could just use functions?
 That is certainly closer to the paradigm of React.
 We could express the same state and related logic with: